nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
-- Regression in release cause propagation from RAN release request as intended - tests should validate
-- NGAP mode by default
 - Live testing with multiple phones, update readme documenting interop status.

 ## Interop
-- Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available"
-  -  causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
+- OnePlus: Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available" -  causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
 - Unhandled RrcReestablishmentRequest

 ## Bugs
+- Release cause propagation from RAN release request - tests should validate
 - Poor download speed in F1ap mode possibly caused by out of order seq nos
 - PDU session release command should flow on SRB 2, not SRB 1
 - OAI test broken - simulated UE doesn't send Configuration Update Complete